 Serbia is a landlocked country located in southeastern Europe.
-It borders several European counties including Bosnia and Herzegovina, Croatia, Hungary, Romania, Bulgaria, Kosovo, Macedonia and Montenegro.
+It borders several European countries.
+This includes Bosnia and Herzegovina, Croatia, Hungary, Romania, Bulgaria, Kosovo, North Macedonia, and Montenegro.

 In the 20th century, Serbia was a part of Yugoslavia.
 But after World War II, the country was subdivided and it wasn’t until 2006 that Montenegro voted to secede from Serbia.

 This makes Serbia one of the youngest countries in the world, finally gaining its independence as early as 2006.
 Currently, Belgrade is its capital and largest city.Serbia in Google Maps

 If you exclude Kosovo’s land area, Serbia occupies an area of 77,474 square kilometers (29,913 sq mi).
 In comparison, this makes the country similar in area to the Czech Republic.
 The Danube River flows 588 kilometers through the northern region of Serbia.
 Whereas the Morava River is a tributary of the Danube which flows through the southern mountainous region.

 There aren’t many natural lakes in Serbia.
 But one prominent natural lake is Lake Palić in the north, close to Hungary.
 The country lies between 42°N and 46°N latitude so its climate is moderate continental with some local variation.
 Overall, forests cover 31% of the land area.

 Serbia Physical Map

 The terrain in Serbia is a mix of plains in the north and hilly mountains in the southeast.
 For example, two major mountain chains are the Dinarides in the southwest and the Carpathian Mountains, which are located in the east.
 Additionally, both the Rhodopes and Balkan Mountains are in the southeast.